 What you need to know

-This role is a fixed term contract (until end of September 2022) operating in a full-time capacity and will be based in our West Kimberley Office in Derby, WA.
+This role is an 18 month fixed term contract operating in a full-time capacity and will be based in our West Kimberley Office in Derby, WA.

 Remote benefits and relocation support will be provided.